zvolin/go-libp2p/p2p/host/resource-manager/README.md

 ### Scaling Limits

-When building software that is supposed to run on many different kind of machines, with various memory and CPU configurations, it is desireable to have limits that scale with the size of the machine.
+When building software that is supposed to run on many different kind of machines, with various memory and CPU configurations, it is desirable to have limits that scale with the size of the machine.

 This is done using the `ScalingLimitConfig`.
 For every scope, this configuration